-Ayurvedic medicine treats body, mind and spirit of a person as a whole entity.
-It works on the basis that mind and body affect each other, and together can overcome disease.
+Ayurvedic medicine treats the body, mind and spirit of a person as a whole entity.
+It works on the basis that the mind and body affect each other and together can overcome the disease.

 Almost anything.
-Sinusitis, weight issues (both over or underweight), cancer, post-chemotherapy care, abdominal issues, depression, diabetes, infertility and frozen shoulder to name just a few.
-You can see the full list of ailments treated at the Barberyn Resort here.
+Sinusitis, weight issues (both over or underweight), cancer, post-chemotherapy care, abdominal issues, depression, diabetes, infertility and frozen shoulder.
+Just to name just a few.
+You can see the full list of ailments that can be addressed with Ayurvedic treatment at the Barberyn Resort here.

 Capturing one of my twice daily walks along the beach in Beruwala.
 I treasured this time so much and would do walking meditations, focusing on my breathing.

 I only stayed for a week due to limited time.
 However, the Barberyn Resort highly recommends that you stay for a minimum of two weeks.
 That way you’ll see results.
 Ayurvedic medicine is not an instant magic potion.